 Join Our Team

+Mission of Working In Neighborhoods: Empowering people to make informed choices for themselves and their neighborhoods through community building, home ownership and economic learning.
 Working In Neighborhoods is an equal opportunity employer.
 Applicants must be able to pass a drug screen and background check.

 - Bachelor’s degree required.

-- Experience in a related field.
+- Minimum of two years’ experience in a related field.

 - Strong oral and written communication skills.